gquito/msl-bot/README.md

 ### Changing Bot Config:
 **Step 1**: Change Emulator Title, Class and Instance according the the info provided by the AutoIt Window Info *Finder Tool*.

+*Note: If your title is 'Nox', you need to edit it to a different name such as NoxPlayer or Nox1.
+The bot will not be able to detect the instance if the title is 'Nox'.

 ![Title Class Instance](https://i.imgur.com/WDYfeJ3.png)

 ![Bot Config Emulator Settings](https://i.imgur.com/dicFkhe.png)